tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-angularjs-vs-knockout-validation-3.md

 Like the AngularJS example, I want to explore outside of the box I was provided and define my own validation.

-The knockout-validation library includes the ability to define custom validation methods, though I don&#8217;t see an easy way to use the HTML attributes for custom rules.
+The knockout-validation library includes the ability to define custom validation methods, though I don't see an easy way to use the HTML attributes for custom rules.
 Like the custom validation example above, I am going to define a ceiling validation call that uses another observable.
 It will not only need to validate when I change the target input but also re-validate the target input when I change the ceiling input.

 ### Knockout Custom Validation Example